Operations

 Dredging Programme

-The contractors’ trailer suction hopper dredger generally has a full load after working for 30 minutes in the harbour.
-This material is then taken out to the licensed Inner Gabbard disposal site – it is not dumped on the sea bed, but released in 30 metres of water in what is known as a ‘dispersive site’.
+The dredger generally has a full load after working for 30 minutes in the harbour.
+This material is then taken out to the licensed Inner Gabbard disposal site and released in 30 metres of water to disperse on the tide in what is known as a ‘dispersive site’.